DustinHartzler/PharmToTable/wp-content/plugins/open-graphite/readme.txt

 <a href="https://rocketapps.com.au/open-graphite-pro/?origin=open-graphite">Open Graphite Pro</a> has additional features, such as:

 * The ability to use with any custom post type
-* Automatically force Facebook to immediately update your title, description or featured image when you make edits (no need to use the Facebook debugger)
+* Force Facebook to automatically and immediately update your title, description or featured image when you make edits (no need to use the Facebook debugger)
 * Mobile and desktop previews for Facebook, Twitter and Linkedin
 * WooCommerce product support
 * Pinterest specific options
 * Enhanced Slack sharing
-* Specify automatic defaults for titles, descriptions, featured images and object types
+* Enable automatic defaults for titles, descriptions, featured images and object types
 * Open Graph content indicators
 * Limit the number of characters for titles and descriptions (prevent your titles and descriptions getting truncated)
 * Open graph check tool